Why use Genie?

 - Using Genie helps users to better link up with people who they already know and develop new links to groups, people, and activities (Vassilev et al. 2019);

-- Genie is easy to use and requires minimum training (Kennedy et al. 2016);
+- Genie is easy to use, but requires some training (Kennedy et al. 2016);

-- Genie can help organisations show impact of their activities through embedded measures of improvement;
+- Genie can help organisations show impact of their activities through measures of improvement in engagement with existing network members, and starting new activities, embedded in the Genie online tool;

 - Genie can be easily and seamlessly linked to existing locally data bases of organisations and activities;